hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 M. Rieutord, 2015:  *Fluid Dynamics:  An Introduction*.
 Graduate Texts in Physics.
 Springer.

+R. Salmon, 1998:  *Lectures on Geophysical Fluid Dynamics*.
+Oxford University Press.

+A. J. Smits, 1999: *A Physical Introduction to Fluid Mechanics*.
+Wiley.

 G. G. Stokes, 1849:  On the theories of the internal friction of fluids in motion, and of the equilibrium and motion of elastic solids.  *Transactions of the Cambridge Philosophical Society*, 8: 287-305.
 (Presented in 1845.)

 K. S. Thorne and R. D. Blandford, 2017:  *Modern Classical Physics:  Optics, Fluids, Plasmas, Elasticity, Relativity, and Statistical Physics*.
 Princeton University Press.